 - 1. When the Fire Chief is apprised, whether by personal letter of intent to leave or by City action, that a vacancy will be created, an assessment review, which may include written as well as oral components, will be given to all eligible and interested candidates.
-The assessment review shall be conducted by a panel selected by the City. - 2.
-Each applicant shall be assigned seniority points based on one (1) point for every twelve (12) months of service with the City of Venice Fire Department. - 3.
+The assessment review shall be conducted by a panel selected by the City. - Each applicant shall be assigned seniority points based on one half (1/2)(1) point for every twelve (12) months of service qualified to act in the capacity of fill-in Lieutenant with the City of Venice Fire Department, subject to a maximum of five (5) points.- - 3.
 When a Lieutenant's position is vacant, the Fire Chief shall select from the top three (3) candidates. - 4.
 All personnel who have participated in the promotional process shall be able to review all components of their respective assessment elements by appointment.